 Ben Child teaches courses in American literature and the environmental humanities.
-His work has appeared or is forthcoming in journals such as American Literature, Modern Fiction Studies, American Studies, Southern Cultures, and Popular Music and Society.
-Child's book, The Whole Machinery: The Rural Modern in Cultures of the U.S. South, 1890-1946, is forthcoming in the University of Georgia Press's New Southern Studies series.
+His work has appeared in journals such as American Literature, Modern Fiction Studies, American Studies, Southern Cultures, and Popular Music and Society.
+Child's book, The Whole Machinery: The Rural Modern in Cultures of the U.S. South, 1890-1946, appears in the University of Georgia Press's New Southern Studies series.
 His current research addresses literary productions and interpretations of US populism.

 With his wife, Katie, he co-hosts The Minglewood Radio Hour on WRCU-FM.